 Also of interest is that Bourne has more people living here who work in computers and math than 95% of the places in the US.

 One of the nice things about Bourne is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

-The citizens of Bourne are very well educated compared to the average community in the nation: 35.11% of adults in Bourne have a bachelor's degree or even advanced degree.
+The education level of Bourne citizens is very high relative to the national average among all cities (21.84%): 35.11% of adults in Bourne have a bachelor's degree or even advanced degree.

 The per capita income in Bourne in 2010 was $37,042, which is middle income relative to Massachusetts, and wealthy relative to the rest of the US.
 This equates to an annual income of $148,168 for a family of four.
 However, Bourne contains both very wealthy and poor people as well.

 The people who call Bourne home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Bourne residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Bourne include Italian, English, German, and French .
+Important ancestries of people in Bourne include Irish, Italian, English, German, and French.

 The most common language spoken in Bourne is English.
 Other important languages spoken here include Spanish and African languages.